 What are your hours?

-Please note that on days when you are the helping parent, you arrive 1/2 hour before class to help set up, and leave 1/2 hour after class ends.
+Please note that on days when you are the helping parent, you arrive 1/2 hour before class to help set up, and leave 1/2 hour after class ends to help clean up and prepare for the next school day.

-All of these are well below the maximum allowed by state licensing.
+Class sizes are approximate and are subject to change.
+Approximate class sizes are below the maximum allowed by state licensing.
 We choose to keep our classes small in order to provide more individualized attention and have our community small and intimate by design.

 What is the maximum child-adult ratio of each class at Dulin?

-State licensing’s ratios are considerably higher.
-Through our 40+ years of operation, we have found that these smaller class sizes are the most beneficial for our families and our staff.
+Child-adult ratios allowed by state licensing are typically higher.
+Through our 50+ years of operation, we have found that these smaller class sizes are the most beneficial for our families and our staff.

 What are the age cut-offs?